for-the-new-order/for-the-new-order.github.io/_pages/ranks-and-rewards/starships.md

 ## Guidelines (higher ranks)

-The following higher-level ranks need to be revised, but here is their actual state.
+The following higher-level ranks need to be revised, but here is their actual state, as reference/working-document.

 | ISB Rank                 | Min CR | Max Sil. | Max cost      | CR Cost | Examples                                                 |
 | ------------------------ | ------ | -------- | ------------- | ------- | -------------------------------------------------------- |